slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"As far as the laws of mathematics refer to reality, they are not certain, as far as they are certain, they do not refer to reality."
 -- Albert Einstein*

-> *"If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is."
--- John von Neumann*

-> *"Mathematics is not a careful march down a well-cleared highway, but a journey into a strange wilderness, where the explorers often get lost.
-Rigor should be a signal to the historian that the maps have been made, and the real explorers have gone elsewhere."
--- William S. Anglin*

 > *"Computers are useless.
 They can only give you answers."
 -- Pablo Picasso*

-> *"One of the biggest mistakes we made was trying to automate things that are super easy for a person to do, but super hard for a computer to do." (...)
-"We’re already cyborgs.
-Your phone and your computer are extensions of you, but the interface is through finger movements or speech, which are very slow." (...)
-"When I was a little kid, I was really scared of the dark.
-But then I came to understand, dark just means the absense of photons in the visible wavelenght - 400 to 700 nanometers.
-Then I thought, well, it’s really silly to be afraid of a lack of photons.
-Then I wasn’t afraid of the dark anymore after that."
--- Elon Musk*
+> *"If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is."
+-- John von Neumann*

 > *"Any sufficiently advanced technology is indistinguishable from magic."
 -- Arthur C. Clarke*